Data-Driven Influence Functions for Optimization-Based Causal Inference: Proofs for

-This decomposition studies convergence of an AIPW estimator with possibly biased but asymptotically consistent nuisances $\td{\mu}, \td{e}_\epsilon$ to the AIPW estimator with oracle nuisances -- a standard analysis -- and an additional term that vanishes on the order of $\epsilon$ (assuming strong overlap and boundedness).
-Define $\Gamma^*(O)$ as the doubly-robust score for AIPW with \textit{oracle nuisances} $e^*, \mu^*$, and let $\Gamma^*_j$ denote its empirical counterpart at $O_j=(X_k, A_k, Y_k)$:
+This decomposition characterizes convergence of an AIPW estimator with possibly biased but asymptotically consistent nuisances $\td{\mu}, \td{e}_\epsilon$ in terms of the AIPW estimator with oracle nuisances---a standard analysis---and an additional term that vanishes on the order of $\epsilon$ (assuming strong overlap and boundedness).
+We denote the higher-order error term $\Delta_i$: